mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 name:     Wild Tahr
 text:     **Frenzy**
-          Whenever an enemy attacks during the opponent's turn, this minion gains +3 Attack until the end of your turn.
+          Whenever an enemy attacks during the opponent's turn, this minion gains +3⚔️ until the end of your turn.

 name:     Wind Runner
 text:     After this minion moves, give all friendly minions around it +1/+1.

 name:     Wings of Paradise
 text:     **Flying**
-          Whenever you replace a card, this minion gains +2 Attack this turn.
+          Whenever you replace a card, this minion gains +2⚔️ this turn.

 name:     Yun
 text: